michaelo/prosit/README.md

 * git
 * file
 * https/http (with basic auth)
-* orthogonal to file and https: extraction of archive

 Future:
 * dir
 * hg
 * https (with other auths)
+* orthogonal to file and https: extraction of archive

 ## Build and install

 It builds using the [Meson Build system](https://mesonbuild.com/).

-macOS:
+Linux/macOS (using Ninja):

     meson build
     cd build
     ninja
     ./prosit --help

-Windows:
+Windows (using MSBuild):

     (In Visual Studio Command Prompt)